 Finally, only the value of enjoyment directly and significantly affects word-of-mouth.
 Existing studies have confirmed that perceived value can enhance tourists' word-of-mouth (Yen et al., 2025d).
 This study confirms that in the field of health and wellness tourism, this value is a hedonic value.
 Health and wellness tourism emphasizes the concept of health, which encompasses both physical and mental well-being.
 Moreover, hedonic value represents pleasure, satisfaction, pleasure or emotional enjoyment, which precisely meets the demands of physical and mental health.
 In other words, this study introduces the concept of hedonic value from traditional marketing into health and wellness tourism.
 This research finding expands the application of the traditional perceived value theory, which is the third research contribution of this paper.

-Figure 2.
+Fig. 2.
 The formation path of ungrouped health and wellness word-of-mouth

 The formation paths of health and wellness word-of-mouth in groups are shown in Figures 3 and 4.
 The research finds that among the four perceived values and their relationships with satisfaction, place identity and word-of-mouth, the prediction paths of satisfaction, place identity and word-of-mouth are inherently different between ethnic minorities and Han people.